Sabayon/wiki-next/docs/articles/graphics_drivers.md

 localhost root # cd linux
 </pre>

 Now we finish configuring and building the kernel.
 Now's you chance to make any other config changes you want.
-If you use lvm add the --lvm flag to the genkernel command.
+If you use lvm or luks add the --lvm or --luks flag to the genkernel command.
 You can also double check Device Drivers -> Graphics Support -> Display Engine Configuration -> AMD DC is enabled as well as Raven family if you plan on owning an APU based on Raven.
 <pre class="clear">
 localhost root # zcat /proc/config.gz > /usr/src/config
-localhost root # genkernel --kernel-config=/usr/src/config --menuconfig --splash=sabayon --luks kernel
+localhost root # genkernel --kernel-config=/usr/src/config --menuconfig --splash=sabayon kernel
 localhost root # sabayon-dracut --rebuild-all localhost root # grub2-mkconfig -o /boot/grub/grub.cfg
 </pre>